 - The Beatitudes.
 If you read Matthew chapters 5 and 6 (and on), you’ll not see the gospel as explained by Paul in 1 Corinthians 15:1-4 in these chapters at all.
 Why?
 Because it’s talking about the Jewish Kingdom, the Millennium.
 Entrance into that kingdom is not the same as salvation in our age.
 Yes, the Church will be there, but not via the same route nor in the same capacity.

 - Matthew 24 and 25.
-Absolutely nothing to do with the Church or the Church Age.
+Absolutely nothing to do with the Church or the Church Age or the rapture.
 Matthew 24:3 is the key.
 The disciples are asking Jesus about 1) the event of the ‘not one stone here will be left on another,’ 2) the sign of His coming, and 3) the end of the age.
 No. 1 was answered concerning 70 AD; Nos.
 2 and 3 are about the future Daniel’s 70th Week, the Great Tribulation, the Second Coming and the judgment that follows.
 That means no Church in the parables of the Ten Virgins nor in the Sheep and Goat Judgment.

 Shocking, I know.

 The Last Supper in Matthew 26 would be another example, but with a caveat.
 Since we find mention of this in 1 Corinthians 11:23-26, we know it applies in some way to us.
 I believe that Paul is looking back at the Last Supper and acknowledging the observance of it.
-Proclaiming the Lord’s death until He comes is certainly not improper for the Church to do; I just think it’s more symbolic for us.
-Whereas its direct application is for the Jew in Daniel’s 70th week.
+Proclaiming the Lord’s death until He comes is certainly not improper for the Church to do; I just think it’s more symbolic for us whereas its direct application is for the Jew in Daniel’s 70th week.

 Why do I say that?